 As edge computing becomes a regular feature of today’s network strategies, many companies are turning to edge data centers to help implement these plans.
-The rising demand has caused data center providers to rethink how they position themselves in markets that stand to benefit the most from edge computing.
+The rising demand has caused data center providers to rethink how they position themselves in growing markets that stand to benefit the most from edge computing.

 If a local data center claiming to offer edge computing doesn’t deliver better performance at a better value, then it’s probably not providing a true edge service.
 A good edge data center should be able to provide measurable results demonstrating how it helps its customers deliver content faster and cheaper to local end users.

 Many of today’s edge data centers are relatively new, either built within the last few years to meet increasing demand for such facilities or renovated to convert outdated centers into edge-capable ones.
 Regardless of their origins, though, edge data centers tend to be significantly smaller than traditional data centers.
 They often have to be hyper aware of their utilization of space and what environmental cooling strategies they utilize.
 Companies hoping to utilize their services need to be aware of these requirements when considering which IT assets they want to deploy there.

 Being located on the edge of the network doesn’t make an edge data center any less mission-critical than its bigger, cloud-hosting cousins.
 Since a true edge center usually provides at least 75% of local internet content to the surrounding market, even a temporary loss of service can be devastating.